Key Mexican state for German automakers hits brakes on restart

 MEXICO CITY (Reuters) - The Mexican state of Puebla said on Friday that conditions “do not exist” yet to re-start activities in its automotive industry due to the coronavirus pandemic, putting the brakes on carmakers rebooting their operations there.

-German automakers Volkswagen AG (VOWG_p.DE) and Audi (NSUG.DE) have major plants in the state southeast of Mexico City, but they have idled production due to the pandemic.
+German automakers Volkswagen AG and Audi have major plants in the state southeast of Mexico City, but they have idled production due to the pandemic.

 In an official decree issued on Friday night, the Puebla state government said its decision, which also applies to the local construction industry, would remain in place until sanitary and safety conditions permitted a restart.